-Simple electronic components such as the diode, junction transistors, field effect transistors and their equivalent circuits are studied along with the principles of rectification, amplification, commutation and quantitative circuit analysis.
-Some linear integrated circuits such as operational amplifiers, timers and digital integrated circuits (logic circuits) such as gates and flip-flop combinations are also studied.
+Simple electronic components such as the diode, junction transistors, field effect transistors and their equivalent circuits are studied along with the principles of rectification, amplification, commutation and methods of quantitative circuit analysis.
+Some linear integrated circuits such as operational amplifiers and timers.